Bounz/HomeGenie-BE/content/devs/programs.md

 hg.When.SystemStarted(started_fn)
 ```

-Further documentation about specific syntax of each language can be found on the following pages (or just googlin'):
+Further documentation about specific syntax of each language can be found
+on the following pages (or just searching the web):

 - [C#](https://msdn.microsoft.com/en-us/library/aa645597%28v=vs.71%29.aspx)
 - Javascript - [Jint](https://github.com/sebastienros/jint)